bhargavsairajsanke/CardioVision-ML-project/README.md

 Evaluated model performance using Accuracy, Precision, Recall, F1-score, ROC-AUC, and Confusion Matrix, and implemented KMeans and DBSCAN clustering with PCA visualization.
 Participated in end-to-end testing, debugging, and project integration to ensure reliable application performance.

+### Team Member 3 — Web Application Development & Deployment
+Name : Sativada Karthik

+Collaboratively developed the data preprocessing pipeline, including missing value handling, feature scaling, and train-test splitting.
+Developed the Flask web application and designed responsive user interfaces using HTML and CSS, including the prediction page and analytics dashboard.
+Integrated preprocessing, trained models, evaluation results, and clustering visualizations into the web application for seamless deployment.
+Participated in end-to-end testing, debugging, and project integration to ensure reliable application performance.

 ---